rishigohil/powershell-configurations/README.md

 # Powershell Configurations
 This repository contains my PowerShell custom configurations/themes and profile settings for future references.

-This was inspired from the great <a href="https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal" target="_blank">Scott Hanselman</a>
+This was inspired from the great [Scott Hanselman](https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal)

 ## HOW TO USE